Bachelor of Science (B.S.)

 About the Program

-If you have an interest in healthcare or wellness and are looking for a high-paying job in a growing field, a degree in Health Sciences may be perfect for you.
+If you have an interest in healthcare or wellness and are looking for a high-paying job in a growing field, a degree in Health Science may be perfect for you.
 Your degree prepares you for a wide range of careers in medicine and allied health fields, including clinical practice, management, research, science writing and healthcare advocacy.
-According to the Bureau of Labor Statistics in 2018, 11 of 20 of the fastest growing careers are in the healthcare field.
+According to the Bureau of Labor Statistics in 2023, 5 of 10 of the fastest growing careers are in the healthcare field.

 What Can my Health Science major lead?

-The Franklin Pierce Health Sciences program offers several pathway options for health science students, including:
+The Franklin Pierce Health Science program offers several pathway options for health science students, including:

 - The Doctor of Physical Therapy (D.P.T.)
 Direct Admit Program enables students to complete studies through the doctorate level in just 6.5 years.